astorguy/py4spice/README.md

 # Python for Spice
-Lightweight Python interface to ngspice
+Lightweight Python interface to Ngspice

 # Movtivation
 [Ngspice](https://ngspice.sourceforge.io/) is an open source circuit simulator with a command line interface (CLI).
-It's natural to use Python to interact with the CLI, making it easier to use ngspice for advanced design analysis.
+It's natural to use Python to interact with the CLI, making it easier to use Ngspice for advanced design analysis.

-There exists a simulator called [PySpice](https://github.com/PySpice-org/PySpice) which embeds ngspice through its API. ***Python for Spice***, on the other hand, is a lightweight module that facilitates ngspice interaction.
-Simple classes and functions transparently create ngspice netlists and commands.
+There exists a simulator called [PySpice](https://github.com/PySpice-org/PySpice) which embeds Ngspice through its API. ***Python for Spice***, on the other hand, is a lightweight module that facilitates Ngspice interaction.
+Simple classes and functions transparently create Ngspice netlists and commands.
 You can launch multiple analyses and convert the results to [Pandas](https://pandas.pydata.org/) and [Numpy](https://numpy.org/), enabling downstream computation or plotting with [Matplotlib](https://matplotlib.org/).

-A modest knowledge of ngspice and Python is assumed.
+A modest knowledge of Ngspice and Python is assumed.

 # Usage
-Ngspice Helper requires an ngspice design, either in the form of a netlist or a [KiCad](https://www.kicad.org/) (version 7.0 or higher) schematic.
+***Python for Spice*** requires an Ngspice design, either in the form of a netlist or a [KiCad](https://www.kicad.org/) (version 7.0 or higher) schematic.

 Ngspice can be used in many different ways.
-However, Ngspice Helper will interface to ngspice only through the CLI in non-interactive mode.
+However, ***Python for Spice*** will interface to Ngspice only through the CLI in non-interactive mode.
 It creates a *control section* that will execute simulations in batch mode.
 Results from the simulation will be converted to [Pandas](https://pandas.pydata.org/) DataFrames.

 # Typical Program Flow
 A main Python program controls the flow.
 An example can be found [here](https://github.com/astorguy/bc546_amp).

-1. import ngspicehlp
+1. import py4spice

-1. Specify paths to KiCad and ngspice executables, and project directory
+1. Specify paths to KiCad and Ngspice executables, and project directory

 1. Define signals of interest (node voltage, currents, etc.) with `Vectors` objects